-Data loss prevention, or DLP, is focused on stopping sensitive data from leaving an organization – whether it is leaked intentionally or shared inadvertently.
-DLP technologies that track, identify, and prevent unauthorized information flow include classification, encryption, monitoring, and policy enforcement.
+Data loss prevention, or DLP, is focused on stopping sensitive data from leaving an organisation – whether it is leaked intentionally or shared inadvertently.
+DLP technologies that track, identify, and prevent unauthorised information flow include classification, encryption, monitoring, and policy enforcement.

 Identity and access management (IAM)

-Identity and access management systems – including two-factor authentication, multi-factor authentication, privileged access management, and biometrics – help organizations control user access to critical information and systems on premise and in the cloud.
+Identity and access management systems – including two-factor authentication, multi-factor authentication, privileged access management, and biometrics – help organisations control user access to critical information and systems on premise and in the cloud.

 Security information and event management (SIEM)

-Modern SIEM solutions monitor and analyze security data and events in real time, helping organizations detect and respond to cyberthreats before they have a chance to disrupt business operations.
-Using artificial intelligence (AI) and machine learning, SIEM offers advanced user and entity behavior analytics (UEBA) to stay on top of ever-evolving threats.
+Modern SIEM solutions monitor and analyse security data and events in real time, helping organisations detect and respond to cyberthreats before they have a chance to disrupt business operations.
+Using artificial intelligence (AI) and machine learning, SIEM offers advanced user and entity behaviour analytics (UEBA) to stay on top of ever-evolving threats.